 At any point throughout the year student organizations are able to request an Additional Allocation, which provides additional funding.
 Depending on available funds, Senate will consider the request and either award or deny the additional funding.
+A cap on Additional Allocation request amounts is determined by the OSILD Director as needed.

-In order to request an Additional Allocation, you must complete the first part of the Additional Allocation Form and drop it off in the Senate Treasurer's mailbox.
+In order to request an Additional Allocation, you must complete the first part of the online Additional Allocation Form.
 The organization requesting the additional allocation should be prepared to justify the need for additional funding, and may need to meet with the Finance Committee or Senate to discuss their request.
 The Senate Treasurer will respond within 48 business hours that the request was received.
 Once the request is submitted, the Senate Finance Committee will review and make their recommendation to Senate.

-Additional Allocation requests will not be accepted after March 1st without compelling circumstances, as determined by the SGA Treasurer and the OSILD Director
+Additional Allocation requests will not be accepted after March 1st without compelling circumstances, as determined by the SGA Treasurer and the OSILD Director.